paxunix/WaitForElements/README.md

 #### Return

-If `options.isOngoing` is true, `match()` returns undefined after setting up an observer.  `onMatchFn` and `onTimeoutFn` are called as indicated above.
+If either `onMatchFn` or `onTimeoutFn` are given, `match()` returns undefined after setting up a DOM observer.
+Then `onMatchFn` and `onTimeoutFn` are called as indicated above.

-If `options.isOngoing` is false, `match()` returns a Promise that resolves to an array of unique matched elements.
-The promise is rejected if there was an error or failure to match any element within the given timeout.  `onMatchFn` and `onTimeoutFn` are ignored and optional.
+Otherwise, `match()` returns a Promise that resolves to an array of unique matched elements.
+The promise is rejected if there was an error or failure to match any element within the given timeout.
+In this case, `allowMultipleMatches` isn't meaningful since a Promise can only be resolved once.

 #### Parameters